kskarthik/go-ifsc/README.md

 # Download

-All binaries are built on gitlab ci for each commit.
+There is no release ATM.
+All binaries are built on gitlab ci on each commit.
+You can download from the links below

 Links: